It all starts in Paris.

 In Paris, I pursue my own path.
 I start out as a freelance art director, doing calligraphy for Sofitel and creating beautiful magazines for French regions.
 But something is missing.
 So I sign up in a Textile Design class, simply for the pleasure of drawing.
 A logical step: since I already made my own clothes, why not also make my own fabrics?

 Moscow winters fade out of my memories, I only retain a slight nostalgia for the magic of glittering morning snowfall illuminating each branch of every tree.
 I start to find Parisian winters just as cold.

 Being sensitive to cold by nature, I’ve always bundled up in big scarves and shawls, ignoring all those who, looking amazed, keep asking me, ‘But how can you be cold here, when you’re from Moscow?’

-The only problem is that even though I made my own clothes, I didn’t have much input on my scarves and shawls.
-Which choose, warm but ugly, or beautiful but cold?
+The only problem is that even though I made my own clothes, I didn’t have much influence on my scarves and shawls.
+Which choose, warm OR beautiful?
 The eternal question!

 Then one day, the answer became obvious: I will draw a collection of scarves.
 They will be big, so you can wrap yourself up in them.
 They will be in pure wool, so they will be warm.
 And I’ll line them up to be even warmer, while leaving the choice of lining to the person wearing it.